 How Can Tech Help?

-Young people are often reluctant, when seeking help for metal health issues, to reach out to traditional help sources – doctors, counsellors and psychiatrists.
+Young people are often reluctant, when seeking help for mental health issues, to reach out to traditional help sources – doctors, counsellors and psychiatrists.
 At the same time, young people are highly competent at using the internet and mobile devices.

 Mental health solutions delivered via smart devices and online are an efficient way for organisations to provide quicker and accessible support and training for young worker mental health.
 Tap Into Safety offers training delivered online and via smart devices on relevant workplace topics that impact mental health using fun animation, gamification and interaction.
 As part of an on-boarding and an ongoing wellbeing program, our solution helps business to support young worker mental health by providing relevant and interactive workplace training.
 The solution includes training on workplace bullying, sexual harassment, alcohol and illicit drug use, all of which have been shown in this study to be issues for young males with man box traits.